Pitt-Fuego/Genius-Joy-and-Learning-Summer-Institute/README.md

 * Introductions
 * The what and the why of *Coding Nature* (Our workshop with the Genius, Joy, and Love High School Students)
-* Intro to our webtext, basic coding and Open/Pitt Fuego
+* Intro to our webtext, basic coding and Open Fuego

 (9:50-11:00)